-Information concerning the locations for lubrication and for application of sealants and adhesives is provided, by using symbols, in the diagram of component parts or on the page following the component parts page, and explained.
+Symbols are used to show the locations for lubrication and for application of sealants and adhesives.
+These symbols are included in the diagram of component parts or on the page following the component parts page.
+The symbols do not always have accompanying text to support that symbol.